AnilLG/blog/_posts/2019-07-23-Customer-churn.md

 </figure>

 <p style = "text-align: justify">
     The above figure shows State, International_Plan, and Voice_Mail_Plan are categorical features in the dataset.
-So converting this categorical features into numerical.
+So, this categorical features are converted into numerical using encoder.
 </p>
 <p style = "text-align: justify">
-    Applying OneHot encoding on state because it contains more than two states.
-The get_dummies() means OneHot encoding in pandas.
+    Applying OneHot encoding on state feature because it contains more than two categories.
+Using get_dummies() converted it into numerical.
 Likewise other categorical features also converted into numerical.
 </p>

 The below figure shows how encoding performs.